WeTechHK/Universal-BCOS-DOC/source/advance/security.md

 ### Crypto mining pool scams

-As of September 2022, mining on Ethereum is no longer possible.
+As of September 2022, mining on Universal BCOS is no longer possible.
 However, mining pool scams still exist.
-Mining pool scams involve people contacting you unsolicited and claiming that you can make large returns by joining an Ethereum mining pool.
+Mining pool scams involve people contacting you unsolicited and claiming that you can make large returns by joining an Universal BCOS mining pool.
 The scammer will make claims and stay in contact with you for however long it takes.
-Essentially, the scammer will try to convince you that when you join an Ethereum mining pool, your cryptocurrency will be used to create ETH and that you will be paid ETH dividends.
+Essentially, the scammer will try to convince you that when you join an Universal BCOS mining pool, your cryptocurrency will be used to create ETH and that you will be paid ETH dividends.
 You will then see that your cryptocurrency is making small returns.
 This is simply to bait you into investing more.
 Eventually, all of your funds will be sent to an unknown address, and the scammer will either disappear or in some cases will continue to stay in touch as has happened in a recent case.

 Bottom line: be wary of people who contact you on social media asking for you to be part of a mining pool.
 Once you lose your crypto, it is gone.